 The quickest way to get to Tromsø is by taking the direct two-hour flight from Bergen Airport (BGO).
 This is the best option if you're looking to optimize your time in Tromsø and see the sights.

 If you're looking for a slow and scenic route to Tromsø, you can book a five-day Hurtigruten cruise.
 On this journey, you'll get to see the beautiful Helgeland Coast.
-The first day, you'll stop in Florø, and the next day, you'll be face to face with the Geiranger Fjord, have a breathtaking view of the Seven Sisters Waterfall, and the incredible Romsdalsalpene mountains.
+On the first day, you'll stop in Florø, and the next day, you'll be face to face with the Geiranger Fjord and have a breathtaking view of the Seven Sisters Waterfall and the incredible Romsdalsalpene mountains.
 There is also a quick stop in Trondheim.
 On the final leg, you will enter the arctic circle on the way to Svolvær.
 On the last night, the boat will continue to the Raftsundet Strait before terminating in Tromsø.

 Duration: 1.5 hours-3 days

 Although there aren't as many flights out of the Trondheim Airport (TRD), there are a couple of direct flights to Tromsø each day.

 If you'd like to take a slightly shorter cruise, you can do a three-day itinerary from Trondheim.
 After you get a glimpse of Trondheim's historically rich buildings, like the Gothic Nidaros Cathedral from the 11th century, you will be able to join the cruise coming from Bergen and continue on to Tromsø.